thycotic/cm-docs/local-data-vault/index.md

 [title]: # (Local Data Vault)
-[tags]: # (configure, local, data vault)
+[tags]: # (configure,local,data vault)
 [priority]: # (350)

 # Local Data Vault

 A local data vault is an encrypted and password-protected data file saved on the user's machine that stores local connection credentials and passwords.
+With the local data vault enabled, the user can create local RDP and SSH connections, and save the connections and credentials locally.
+The user must protect this local data by logging into Connection Manager with their password each time they open the application.
+As soon as the user logs into Connection Manager, they are automatically connected to Secret Server.

 ## Enable Local Data Vault on Installation or Upgrade
 When Connection Manager is installed on a machine for the first time, or when upgrading to version 1.6.0 or higher, the application asks, "How will you use Connection Manager?"